5 RULES: THE Dos and Don'ts of Attending a Destination wedding

-In fact, due to my experience as a destination wedding travel agent, a destination wedding bride AND a destination wedding guest, I was recently asked to speak about this very topic.
-Since I’m both a travel agent AND a destination wedding bride, the wonderful team in Nevis thought I would be a good speaker for the Nevis Romance Forum, a special annual event for travel agents.
-In honor of this event, below are my top tips for how to be a great destination wedding guest.
+In fact, due to my experience as both a professional travel agent and a destination bride, I was asked to speak at the Nevis Romance Forum, a special annual event for travel agents.
+In honor of this event, below are my top tips for how follow a modern Emily Post and be a great destination wedding guest.

 Your couple has signed a group contract with financial implications for guests who book outside the group.
 Sometimes guests will want to save a few dollars and search for rates on 3rd party booking sites.
 This is a no-no and is a HUGE disservice to your brides or grooms!